nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 Image operations: creating a ROI mask manually
 ===============================================

-Computing Regions of Interest (ROI) mask by ourselves requires chain of image operations steps to follow for nicer representation of mask over specific target of interest.
-These chain of operations are easy to follow using nilearn and scipy Python libraries with list of functions available and these functions are very easy to use and we give clear guidelines how to follow each step sequentially starting with pre-image operations to post-image operations to visualization & interpretation at each step.
+Computing Regions of Interest (ROI) mask by ourselves requires a chain of image operations to do from the input data to a mask over specific targets of interest.
+These chains of operations are easy to set up using Nilearn and Scipy Python libraries.
+Here we give clear guidelines about these steps, starting with pre-image operations to post-image operations.
+The main point is that visualization & results checking be possible at each step.

 Fetching datasets
 -----------------

-Data we use are haxby datasets for complete list of operations.
+We rely on the Haxby dataset to demonstrate the complete list of operations.
 Fetching datasets is easy, using a function :func:`nilearn.datasets.fetch_haxby` and data is automatically stored in your local folder.
-Please see the documentation for more details about haxby datasets and its experiments.
+Please see the documentation for more details about the Haxby datasets and its experiments.

 Smoothing
 ---------

-After we have fetched our datasets, we do simple pre-processing step called as image smoothing on functional images using function :func:`nilearn.image.smooth_img` with parameter FWHM=6mm.
+After we have fetched the dataset, we do simple pre-processing step called as image smoothing on functional images using function :func:`nilearn.image.smooth_img` with parameter FWHM=6mm.
 The smoothed image can be seen in below plot, visualized using :func:`nilearn.plotting.plot_epi`.
-The coordinates on image are given manually with [x, y, z] = [-33, -24, -17].
-Click on the plot to see full working example.
+The coordinates on image are given manually with [x, y, z] = [-24, -33, -17].
+Click on the plot to see the full working example.

 .. figure:: ../auto_examples/04_manipulating_images/images/sphx_glr_plot_roi_extraction_001.png